-Virtual Reality is an innovation in human-computer interaction that is going to make big waves in how we experience the digital world in the coming years – thanks to the combination of a new generation of light inexpensive devices and advances in mobile technology.
+Virtual Reality is an innovation in human-computer interaction that is going to make big waves in how we experience the digital world in the coming years.
+This is thanks to the combination of a new generation of light inexpensive devices and advances in mobile technology.

-Virtual Reality or VR has attracted a lot of attention since Facebook invested $2bn in buying Oculus the maker of a crowd sourced VR head mounted display.
-Since then Google, Sony, Samsung and Microsoft have made multi-billion investments in this technology and there are several high profile consumer launches expected in H1 2016.
+Virtual Reality has attracted a lot of attention since Facebook invested $2bn in buying Oculus the maker of a crowd sourced VR head mounted display.
+Since then Google, Sony, Samsung and Microsoft have made multi-billion investments in this technology.

 Today, there are two main types of VR HMDs that are available.